nikitavoloboev/data/programming-languages/python/python.md

 - [CVXPY](https://github.com/cvxgrp/cvxpy) - Python-embedded modeling language for convex optimization problems.
 - [Pythran](https://github.com/serge-sans-paille/pythran) - Ahead of time compiler for a subset of the Python language, with a focus on scientific computing.
 - [How to Python in VS Code](https://py-vscode.readthedocs.io/en/latest/)
+- [Airspeed Velocity](https://github.com/airspeed-velocity/asv) - Primarily designed to benchmark a single project over its lifetime using a given suite of benchmarks.